Biography 1 | ||||||||||||||||||||||||

 "Goood Eeeeevening, Ladies and Gentleman, How do you do, how are you?"
 You've just landed at a supersized and comprehensive site where Miss Frances Faye, a wild, yet underrated musican and singer, also a gay icon and pioneer, is rediscovered, demystified and rescued from obscurity.
 Curiously, when this site was first launched back in 2001, she was barely mentioned online or in any books.
 References to the fabulous Miss Faye could not be found in the myriad of jazz, pop and TV encyclopedias that flooded bookstores even though she recorded morethan a dozen albums for many of major labels of her time: Decca, Capitol, Bethlehem, Verve, Imperial; and for smaller labels: International, GNP, Regina and A&M. In addition to her impressive recording career, Frances was a bright star on 52nd Street during its heyday and a fixture in major nightclubs around the world for 45 years.
 She played to sold out houses for weeks and months on end and even shattered Peggy Lee's record run at New York's famous Basin Street East in the early 60s.
 Her bold, frentic style and sound changed and evolved a great deal over the years but her unique sense of rhythm and timing remained a strong constant.
-Yet her achievements in jazz were overlooked and forgotten, scarcely a mention published in any book, not even as a subject in periodical indexes.
-It was the dawn on the internet and only 2 websites mentioned her.
+Yet her achievements in jazz were overlooked and forgotten, scarcely a mention was to be found, not even as a subject in periodical indexes that predated the inernet and google seraches..
+It was the dawn on the internet and only 2 websites mentioned her at all back when we launched.
 She was fantastically unconventional and her open bisexuality seriously hurt her career and legacy according to friends.
+Now more than 20 years later, her music has been digitzed, is streaming and on CD reisssues, and legacy has been restored.

 THAT VOICE: